Editor’s Note: This post has been updated with new links and fresh content. 🙂

 The last thing you want to happen is The Iceberg Effect.

-Once you’re controlling your Search terms and targeting criteria, you can start to match your traffic to the call-to-action on your landing page.
+Once you control your Search terms and targeting criteria, you can start to match your traffic to your landing page’s call-to-action, which is The Heart of your offer…

-What most people don’t know is that your landing page’s CTA is the biggest anchor that could be preventing your conversion rates from taking off.
+What most people don’t know is that your landing page’s CTA can be either an engine driving your conversion rates up, or an anchor dragging them down.